 Adding compost frequently will work really well.
 Unlike commercial fertilizers that do more harm than good when overused, compost will not pose any problems.
 You can also try chicken manure while planting the seeds.

-How Often Should Sunflowers be Watered?
+How Often Should Sunflowers Be Watered?

 If your plants are in the ground, you only need to water them twice a week.
-Just about an inch of watering every week is recommended.
-You’ll need to follow different schedules depending on the stage of growth.
+As already stated, just about an inch of watering every week is recommended.
+But ensure that you follow different schedules depending on the stage of growth.

 For instance, they will need lots of water at the beginning.
-You will need to water the seeds every day to ensure they are moist.
+You must water the seeds daily to ensure they are moist.
 If they dry out, they will not germinate.

 As the seeds germinate, you will need to water them every day.
 This is because seedlings need more water compared to mature sunflower plants.
 However, remember not to overwater them.
 Overwatering at any stage will kill the plants faster than you can imagine.

 If you use containers to grow your plants, you can water the seedlings thrice weekly.
 However, this depends on the type of soil and container you’re using.
 Similar to the potting mix, you must choose containers that allow all the excess water to drain out.